yt-dlp/yt-dlp/README.md

 A command-line program to download videos from youtube.com and many other [video platforms](supportedsites.md)

-This is a fork of [youtube-dlc](https://github.com/blackjack4494/yt-dlc) which is inturn a fork of [youtube-dl](https://github.com/ytdl-org/youtube-dl)
+This is a [youtube-dl](https://github.com/ytdl-org/youtube-dl) fork based on the now inactive [youtube-dlc](https://github.com/blackjack4494/yt-dlc).
+The main focus of this project is adding new features and patches while also keeping up to date with the original project

 * [NEW FEATURES](#new-features)
 * [INSTALLATION](#installation)